 I’d actually rather you didn’t know most of all that about me.
-The reason I spent a couple of days hacking at the words on this page until they became what I hope is a humble balance of my failures (real or perceived) and successes, is to hopefully make starting a yoga practise a little less intimidating for you.
+The reason I spent a couple of days hacking at the words on this page until they became what I hope is a humble balance of my failures (real or perceived) and successes, is to hopefully make starting a yoga practice a little less intimidating for you.

 If you’ve ever questioned your ability to try something new and stick with it, or even if you’ve had days when you’ve struggled to get out of bed (and make it,) wash yesterday’s dishes, be kind to someone (even yourself) even after crashing and burning the day or the week or the months before, yoga doesn’t ask anything of you but that you show up, even for a few minutes, keep breathing and try.
 I know — some days even that’s asking a lot.